lifeBalance/matcha/README/jwt.md

 2. `<authorization-parameters>` stands for the token itself.

 ## Validating the token in the Requests
-The server must check that all requests to access resources in our server contain the token.
+When the user sends back the token on each **request**, be it **automatically** (with HttpOnly cookies) or **manually** (in the case of local storage), our **backend** must check that the token is included in the **request** (otherwise access to API resources won't be granted).

 <img align="left" width="25%" src="./images/show-me-token.jpeg" />

 We do that by accessing the value of `$_SERVER['HTTP_AUTHORIZATION']` and running on it a **validating function** that we'll explain a bit later.

-> If you find a problem when trying to access the value of the `Authorization` header in the [$_SERVER](https://www.php.net/reserved.variables.server) super global, read the next section.
+> If you find a problem when trying to access the value of the `Authorization` header in the [$_SERVER](https://www.php.net/reserved.variables.server) PHP super global, read the next section.

 ### Woops!
 Where's the Authorization Header
-If we try to access the token in the `Authorization` header mentioned above, you may find that is not present in the [$_SERVER](https://www.php.net/reserved.variables.server) super global (under the `HTTP_AUTHORIZATION` key).
-This is an **issue** with the [Apache Web Server](https://httpd.apache.org/), which removes the header before PHP can read it.
-We can solve it in two different ways:
+It may well be, that the `Authorization` header we just mentioned is not present in the [$_SERVER](https://www.php.net/reserved.variables.server) super global (under the `HTTP_AUTHORIZATION` key).
+This is an **issue** with the [Apache Web Server](https://httpd.apache.org/) (💩), which removes the header before PHP can read it.
+To solve that, we can take two different approaches:

-* Using the [apache_request_headers](https://www.php.net/manual/en/function.apache-request-headers.php) to gain access to **all** of the HTTP request headers.
+* Using the [apache_request_headers](https://www.php.net/manual/en/function.apache-request-headers.php) PHP function, that returns an array with **all** of the HTTP request headers.
 * Configure **Apache** so that the `Authorization` header is available in PHP.
 We could set this configuration in the virtual hosts file for our site, or in our `.htaccess` file.

 Since we're already using an `.htacess` file for [URL rewriting](https://en.wikipedia.org/wiki/Rewrite_engine), we'll add there the following line at the bottom of the file:
 ```
-SenEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1
+SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1
 ```

-Once we've added the line above, we'll be able of accessing the token sent by the user in each request; it'll be available under `$_SERVER['HTTP_AUTHORIZATION']`.
+Once we've added the line above, we'll be able of accessing the token under the `$_SERVER['HTTP_AUTHORIZATION']` header of each request.

-> Note that this value will be set **anyways**, so if a user's request doesn't set the header, `$_SERVER['HTTP_AUTHORIZATION']` will contain an **empty string**.
+> Note that, with this setting in place, the header value will be set **anyways**, so if a user's request doesn't set the header, `$_SERVER['HTTP_AUTHORIZATION']` will contain an **empty string**.

+## Decoding tokens
+Ok, so let's say we're receiving the tokens in the user's requests.
+We need a way to **decode** them in order to:

+* Verify that they are **valid tokens** issued by us.
+* Determine the user that concrete token identifies, so that we can give her access to the pertinent resources.

+For this task we'll write a method that basically will run in reverse the steps we took to create the token (check the code for details).
+The decoding function will:

+1. Split the token into its three components: header, payload and signature.
+2. Recalculate a new signature with the first two components.
+3. Compare the new signature with the third component (the signature included in the token).
+If they're the same, we'll return the **decoded payload**, otherwise `false`.

 ## Expiring tokens